berbl-dev/berbl/docs/index.md

 [issue](https://github.com/berbl-dev/berbl/issues).

+## Usage examples

-Usage example (using defaults everywhere but in the population size and the number of iterations to run):
+You could use defaults everywhere but in the population size and the number of iterations to run:

 ```Python
 --8<-- "docs/examples/identity_function_defaults.py"